apache/incubator-kie-kogito-runtimes/README.md

 * Alert the dev mailing list and the IRC channel that the branch has been made.

     * Remind everyone clearly that every new commit to `master` will not make the upcoming CR and Final release, unless they cherry-pick it to this new branch.

+#### NOTE:
+* at this point we have created a release branch
+* we have updated the master branch to the new development version (* -SNAPSHOT)
+* we have pushed the created release branches to origin
+* we have set up a new Jenkins view for the created "release branch"

 Releasing from a release branch
 -------------------------------